Ice theatre: US competitions

 The Annual International Theatre on Ice Competition was held in various US cities for fifteen years.
 It was sanctioned by U.S. Figure Skating and teams from around the world were welcome to attend.
-In 2008, at the 13th International Theatre on Ice Competition was held together with the 1st US National Theatre on Ice Competition.
+In 2008, the 13th International Theatre on Ice Competition was held together with the 1st US National Theatre on Ice Competition.
 The dual competitions were held together until the 3rd National Theatre on Ice Competition and 15th Annual International Theatre on Ice Competition.
 Since then, U.S. Figure Skating has continued holding Nationals but discontinued the international event.
 Instead, top teams at each US Nationals are selected to be representatives at the new worlds competition, Nations Cup.

 Nations Cup

 The first worlds competition was held in Toulouse, France in April 2010 called the Nations Cup with almost 500 skaters from seven countries.
 The second Nations Cup was held in Hyannis, Massachusettsthe third Nations Cup was held in Logroño, Spain in April 2013, and the fourth Nations Cup was held in Colombes, France in April 2015.The fifth Nations Cup was held in Ann Arbor, Michigan, in April 2017.
 The sixth Nations Cup was held in Epinal, France, in April 2019.
+The seventh Nations Cup was held in Norwood, Massachusetts, in April 2023.
+The eighth Nations Cup was held in Bordeaux, France, in April 2024.